Iran–Iraq War: 1980: Iraqi invasion

 Iraq launched a full-scale invasion of Iran on 22 September 1980.
 The Iraqi Air Force launched surprise air strikes on ten Iranian airfields with the objective of destroying the Iranian Air Force.
 The attack failed to cripple the Iranian Air Force: while it damaged some of Iran's airbase infrastructure, it did not destroy a significant number of aircraft.
-The Iraqi Air Force was only able to strike in depth with a few MiG-23BN, Tu-22, and Su-20 aircraft, and Iran had built hardened aircraft shelters where most of its combat aircraft were stored.
+The Iraqi Air Force was only able to strike in depth with a few aircraft, and Iran had built hardened aircraft shelters where most of its combat aircraft were stored.

 The next day, Iraq launched a ground invasion, mounting three simultaneous attacks along a 644 km front.
-Saddam hoped an attack on Iran would cause such a blow to Iran's prestige that it would lead to the new government's downfall, or at least end Iran's calls for his overthrow.
+Saddam hoped an attack on Iran would lead to the new government's downfall, or at least end Iran's calls for his overthrow.

-Of Iraq's six divisions that invaded by ground, four were sent to Khuzestan, which was located near the border's southern end, to cut off the Shatt al-Arab from the rest of Iran and to establish a territorial security zone.
-The other two divisions invaded across the northern and central part of the border to prevent an Iranian counter-attack.
+Four Iraqi divisions were sent to Khuzestan near the border's southern end, to cut off the Shatt al-Arab from the rest of Iran and to establish a territorial security zone.
+Two other divisions invaded across the border's north and center to prevent an Iranian counter-attack.
 Two of the four Iraqi divisions, one mechanised and one armoured, operated near the southern end and besieged the strategically important port cities of Abadan and Khorramshahr.

 The two armoured divisions secured the territory bounded by the cities of Khorramshahr, Ahvaz, Susangerd, and Musian.
-On the central front, the Iraqis occupied Mehran, advanced towards the foothills of the Zagros Mountains, and were able to block the traditional Tehran–Baghdad invasion route by securing territory forward of Qasr-e Shirin, Iran.
+On the central front, the Iraqis occupied Mehran, advanced towards the Zagros Mountains, and were able to block the traditional Tehran–Baghdad invasion route by securing territory forward of Qasr-e Shirin, Iran.
 On the northern front, the Iraqis attempted to establish a strong defensive position opposite Suleimaniya to protect the Iraqi Kirkuk oil complex.
 Iraqi hopes of an uprising by the Arabs of Khuzestan failed to materialise, as most of the Arabs remained loyal to Iran.

 Patrick Brogan described the Iraqi troops advancing into Iran in 1980 as "badly led and lacking in offensive spirit".
 The first known chemical weapons attack by Iraq on Iran probably took place during the fighting around Susangerd.
-Adnan Khayr Allah served as Iraqi Minister of Defence throughout the Iran–Iraq War, and was appointed Deputy Supreme Commander of the Armed Forces, second only to Saddam Hussein.
-In this position, he played a crucial role in rebuilding and modernising the Iraqi military.
+Iraqi Minister of Defence Adnan Khayr Allah played a crucial role in rebuilding and modernising the Iraqi military.